homematicip/OpenCCU-LTS/README.md

 For use on other hardware or platforms, please use the upstream [OpenCCU](https://github.com/OpenCCU/OpenCCU) releases.

 ## Installation
+### 1 Download
-1. Download:<br>Please download the latest release archive (OpenCCU-X.XX.XX.YYYYMMDD-ccu3.tgz).<br>
+Please download the latest release archive (OpenCCU-X.XX.XX.YYYYMMDD-ccu3.tgz).<br>
-The release archives can be found under [Releases](https://github.com/homematicip/OpenCCU-LTS/releases).
+The release archives can be found under [Releases](https://github.com/homematicip/OpenCCU-LTS/releases).<br>
-For an initial update from CCU3 firmware to OpenCCU-LTS firmware please use the current OpenCCU-X.XX.XX.YYYYMMDD-**ccu3.tgz**.
+For an initial update from CCU3 firmware to OpenCCU-LTS firmware please use the current OpenCCU-X.XX.XX.YYYYMMDD-**ccu3.tgz**.<br>
 If you already use the OpenCCU-LTS, please make sure to download the current OpenCCU-X.XX.XX.YYYYMMDD-**rpi3.zip**.

 ### 2 Installation